tkhanipov/userver/scripts/docs/en/userver/functional_testing.md

 gdb --args /.../my-project/build/functional-tests --config /.../config.yaml
 ```

-Now you can open a new terminal window and run this command in it or if
+Now you can open a new terminal window and run this command in it, or if
 you use an IDE you can find the corresponding CMake target and add arg `--config /.../config.yaml`.
 After that it will be possible to set breakpoints and start target with debug.